node-oauth/node-oauth2-server/docs/index.rst

  oauth2-server
 ===============

 oauth2-server_ is a complete, compliant and well tested module for implementing an OAuth2 server in Node.js_.
-The project is `hosted on GitHub`_ and the included test suite is automatically `run on Travis CI`_.
+The project is `hosted on GitHub`_ and the included test suite is automatically `run on GitHub CI`_.

 .. _oauth2-server: https://www.npmjs.com/package/@node-oauth/oauth2-server
 .. _Node.js: https://nodejs.org